the-senior-dev/sm_solid_js/README.md

     return this.calculateTotalPrice() + tax;
   }
 }
 ```

-Above you can see, there is a direct dependecy between `CartItem` and `Product`.
+Above you can see, there is a direct dependency between `CartItem` and `Product`.
 If the `Product` class implementation changes, there is a high probability that we will also have to change the `CartItem` class.
 This is also called `tight coupling`.

 ![direct-dependecy](/docs/task_5/direct_dependecy.png)